SophieWalboomers/yantra_cycles/README.md

-# DharmaMarga (quasar-project)
+# AnkJyotish (quasar-project)

-A web-app to check your Dharma Marga info
+A web-app to calculate your personal, daily vedic numerology (Ank Jyotish)

 ## Install the dependencies